h183502/dat110public/week3/week3.md

 ##### 1.4

 Experiment with the network application.

-What happens if you start two servers on the same port?
+- What happens if you start two servers on the same port?
+- What happens if the TCP client attempts to connect to the server but the server is not running?

-Modify the server such that it sleeps for some number of seconds before returning a response.
+- Modify the server such that it sleeps for some number of seconds before returning a response.
 What happens a TCP client attempts to connect when there is already another TCP client request being served?

 ##### 1.5